Openscapes/approach-guide/approach/tooling.md

 -   Enter date of event, Select Registration Report \> ✔️ Check event \> Click Generate

 -   Click Download

+### Resend confirmation emails to registrants

+Imagine people have registered and received their confirmation email with their unique Zoom link weeks in advance of your event.
+When it's time to join, how do they find the link?

+This must be done manually for every registrant.
+In Zoom web portal \> Meetings \> your meeting \> Registration \> Manage Registrants \> View \> click name \> Resend Confirmation Email button. (see also [Zoom Support article](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0068036))

 ### Two scenarios for sharing audio in Zoom